 Amend item descriptors of current MBS items 37845, 37848 and 37851 for paediatric genitourinary – ambiguous genitalia disorders, to reflect contemporary terminology.

-Survey a wide range of relevant peak organisations, craft groups, professional bodies and societies to seek information about their knowledge and experience of circumcision revision procedures undertaken to address complications from a primary procedure.

-Introduce two new MBS items for circumcision revision procedures.
+To address the shortage of longitudinal research regarding circumcision, the Advisory Group suggests that a letter be sent to stakeholders recommending that each group survey its members to seek information about their knowledge and experience of circumcision revision procedures.Introduce two new MBS items for circumcision revision procedures.

 Support the Urology Clinical Committee recommendation to mandate use of analgesia during circumcision of the penis.